Slain football players remembered as funny, sweet, ambitious

 CHARLOTTESVILLE, Va.
 (AP) — They were three college football players working through changes in their sports careers.
 Off the field, they were funny, sweet and ambitious.

-Lavel Davis Jr., aspired to be the country’s best wide receiver and to play in the NFL after overcoming a season-ending injury.
-And while he was a 6-foot-7 sports star at a school of 18,000 undergrads, he sought out friendships with students who were not athletes like him.
+Lavel Davis Jr., aspired to be the country’s best wide receiver after overcoming a season-ending injury.
+Gentle but passionate, the 6-foot-7 sports star set the standard among teammates for preparing for a game — even when the coaches weren’t around.

-D’Sean Perry shifted seamlessly from linebacker to defensive end when the coaches asked — he said he was “just trying to help the team win.”
-He also was a studio artist who loved anime and to cook.
+D’Sean Perry shifted seamlessly from linebacker to defensive end when the coaches asked.
+He was probably among the most interesting players on the roster, an art major who could draw and listened to classical music.

-Devin Chandler transferred in from Wisconsin, where the wide receiver returned a total of four kicks for 85 yards, including three returns against Notre Dame.
-He was known for his sense of humor and for lifting people up.
+Devin Chandler transferred in from Wisconsin, where the wide receiver returned a total of four kicks, three against Notre Dame.
+At Virginia, his sense of humor helped teammates push through the monotony of training.
+He loved to dance.

 People are also reading…